 \section{Introduction}

-The Ericksen-Leslie equations for the dynamics of nematic liquid crystals are widely accepted and experimentally well-characterized through various measurements \cite{deGennes1971,Chandra1992,ReyDenn}.
-However, when orientational defects (\emph{disclinations}) are present in the system, this model fails to provide a reliable description.
+The Ericksen-Leslie (EL) equations for the dynamics of nematic liquid crystals are widely accepted and have been experimentally verified \cite{deGennes1971,Chandra1992,ReyDenn}.
+However, when orientational defects (\emph{disclinations}) are present in the system, this model requires further development in order to provide a reliable description.
 For example, in the presence of defects, the liquid crystal molecules may undergo phase transitions, e.g., from uniaxial to biaxial, and the director field $\bn$ in the Ericksen-Leslie equations is no longer an appropriate order parameter variable.

-Among the various descriptions that incorporate defect dynamics, the micropolar theory developed by Eringen \cite{Eringen1997} appears promising to describe the motion of microfluids, including liquid crystals.
-Indeed, besides incorporating molecular shape changes into a microinertia tensor $j$, disclination dynamics is encoded in the so called \emph{wryness tensor} $\gamma$, which is expressed in terms of $(\nabla\mathbf{n})\times\bn$ when defects are absent \cite{Eringen1997}.
+Among the various descriptions that incorporate defect dynamics, the micropolar theory developed by Eringen \cite{Eringen1993, Eringen1997} provides a general description of the motion of microfluids, including liquid crystals.
+Indeed, besides incorporating molecular shape {effects} into a microinertia tensor $j$, the Eringen model encodes disclination dynamics in the so called \emph{wryness tensor} $\gamma$, which is expressed in terms of $(\nabla\mathbf{n})\times\bn$ when defects are absent \cite{Eringen1997}.

-However, while nematic liquid crystals are well known to be a typical example of microfluids, in spite of several attempts, it is not known how the Ericksen Leslie (EL) description arises from Eringen's micropolar theory.
+Nematic liquid crystals comprise a familiar example of microfluids.
+However, despite several attempts, the EL description has not yet been derived from Eringen's micropolar theory.
 For example, the relation $\bgamma=(\nabla\mathbf{n})\times\bn$ proposed by Eringen \cite[formula (11.2)]{Eringen1997} fails to return the correct EL equations \cite{Le1979} as shown in \cite[Theorem 8.11]{GBRa2009} by two different methods (symmetry considerations and a direct computation).
 Thus it is not completely clear how $\bgamma$ may be expressed in terms of the director $\bn$.
 However, we point out that in \cite{Eringen1993}, Eringen himself realized that the definition of $\boldsymbol{\gamma}$ is not determined uniquely in terms of $\mathbf{n}$ and, therefore, the relation $\boldsymbol{\gamma} = \nabla\mathbf{n}\times\mathbf{n}$ cannot be used to formulate a consistent theory, although ``the non-uniqueness of $\boldsymbol{\gamma}$ does not affect the free energy'' (see \cite[page 612]{Eringen1993}).